prashantRmishra/MachineCoding/solidprinciple/LiskovSubstitution/Readme.md

-## Liskov Substitution Principle
+## Liskov Substitution Principle (LSP)

-**Objects should be replaceable with their subtype without affecting the correctness of the code**
+> Objects should be replaceable with their subtype without affecting the correctness of the code

-Lets understand this with inheritance(Is-a relationship)
+Let's understand this with inheritance(**Is-a** relationship)
-example: Ostrich is a bird, Hunchback is a car etc.
+example: Ostrich is a bird, Hunchback is a car, etc.

-Lets understand this with example :

-Racing-car is a car
+Example: Racing-car is a car

 ```java
 public class Car{